Last updated on April 3rd, 2018 at 11:14 pm

 Decorative Liquid Soap Pumps

-Recycle old soap pumps, and give them an individual look to coordinate with your bathroom using silk flowers and other inexpensive supplies.
+Recycle old soap pumps and coordinate them with your bathroom using silk flowers and other inexpensive supplies.

 - clear soap pump bottle